AceTheCreator/schyma/README.md

 Common props you may want to specify include:

-- `title`: The title of the API specification, which will also be displayed on the initial node.
+- `title`: The title of the JSON Schema, which will also be displayed on the initial node.

-- `description`: The description of the API specification being parsed
+- `description`: The description of the JSON Schema being parsed

-- `schema`: The API specification schema which will be rendered on the visualizer.
+- `schema`: The JSON Schema schema which will be rendered on the visualizer.

 ## Contributing